Skip to content

 Other Hellboy Solo Adventures

-Those are part of the original Hellboy series.
-I took them out of the main reading order because they slow things down.
-They are great but don’t add much to the main storylines.
+Those stories are part of the original Hellboy series.
+I took them out of the main reading order because they slowed things down.
+They are great and enriched the world of Hellboy, but they also don’t add much to the main serialized storylines.
+If you only read the Hellboy series and not the B.P.R.D. one, you can read them after Seed of Destruction and before Conqueror Worm.

 • Hellboy: The Troll Witch and Others